• Skip to primary navigation

 My PCOS Kitchen - Creamy Halloween Kabocha Cheesecake.
 This cheesecake is gluten-free and sugar-free.
 It is perfect for a low carb, keto, lchf

 I really like using Japanese kabocha squash in recipes as it has a really great taste and texture and is very versatile in its uses.
-You can use it in sweets, instead of potatoes, in soups, in custards, in purees, in savoury dish and so on.
+You can use it in sweets, instead of potatoes, in soups, in custards, in purees, in savory dish and so on.
 It's uses are unlimited.
 This recipe uses a combination of different spices that are commonly found in Halloween recipes, but also in French Canadian cooking.
-We like to add cinnamon, nutmeg, cloves and cardamons in various things like meat pies and meatballs!
+We like to add cinnamon, nutmeg, cloves and cardamoms in various things like meat pies and meatballs!
 I added some to this recipe because for me, that's what taste the best with this kind of cheesecake.

 My PCOS Kitchen - Creamy Halloween Kabocha Cheesecake.
 This cheesecake is gluten-free and sugar-free.
 It is perfect for a low carb, keto, lchf

 I did bake this cheesecake in a water bath, but it did crack a little on the top.
 However, it didn't sink in and stayed flat and dense so it was perfect in my book!
 I thought 6 servings was enough for this cheesecake as it was pretty filling!
-Feel free to top the cheesecake with whatever you want, but I really like whipped cream (dairy or coconut) with pumpkin-flavoured things.
+Feel free to top the cheesecake with whatever you want, but I really like whipped cream (dairy or coconut) with pumpkin-flavored things.

 My PCOS Kitchen - Creamy Halloween Kabocha Cheesecake.
 This cheesecake is gluten-free and sugar-free.
 It is perfect for a low carb, keto, lchf